diondokter/device-driver/book/src/preface.md

 The book has sections on usage, tutorials and language specs.

-The addendums contain mostly provide useful background information.
+The addendums contain useful background information.

 > [!CAUTION]
-> It's hard to keep book like this up-to-date with reality.
+> It's hard to keep a book like this up-to-date with reality.
 Small errors might creep in despite my best effort.
 > If you do find something out of place, missing or simply wrong, please open an issue or PR, even if it's just for a typo!
 I'd really appreciate it and helps out everyone.

 ## Known drivers using the toolkit: